sunyu0410/GDP-HMM_AAPMChallenge/README.md

 ## Announcements and News

 :warning: **Attention!** The maximum allowed inference time for the deep learning module (excluding data preprocessing) is 3 seconds on a GPU with up to 24 GB of memory.
 To align with the challenge's objectives, participants must develop **a generalizable model** rather than creating separate models tailored to specific contexts.
 See detail explanation in [get_started_and_train.ipynb](get_started_and_train.ipynb) notebook.

+:rocket: [04/20/2025] The final test phase is started.
+Please check the [docker_tutorial.ipynb](docker_tutorial.ipynb) to prepare docker, which need to be submitted through challenge platform.
+Participants also are required to provide documentation of their methods (up to 2 pages), source code for training and testing, and pre-trained model; which could be zip file or accessible web link.

 :rocket: [03/11/2025] We updated the <a href="https://arxiv.org/abs/2501.11803" _target='blank'>Arxiv</a> to include some analyses about the simple baseline; timeline for testing is adjusted a bit.